World-of-Python-and-R/Cryptocurrency-Analysis-and-Forecasting-/README.md

 category9 = 'DOGE-USD' # Doge coin
 category10 = 'DOT1-USD' # Polka Dot coin

 Every time when the user will access the below mentioned link, the updated recent real time data will be downloaded via API of Yahoo finance.
-DataSet contains five features which are as follows:

-# open = starting price on the openeing day
-# high  = highest price attained on the same day
+DataSet contains five features which are as follows:open = starting price on the openeing day high  = highest price attained on the same day
-# Low = lowest price attained on the same day
+Low = lowest price attained on the same day
-# Close = closing price on the same day
+Close = closing price on the same day
-# Adj close  = splitting phenomenon # adjusted close
-# volume  = total number coins available in the market on the same day
+Adj close  = splitting phenomenon # adjusted close volume  = total number coins available in the market on the same day

 This project is developed by,

-Ayushmaan Dev Verma,
+# Ayushmaan Dev Verma,
 Final Year Undergraduate,
 Mathematics Department, IIT Bombay

 and

-Dipanshu Sharma,
+# Dipanshu Sharma,
 Final Year Undergraduate,
 Mathematics Department, IIT Bombay